Graduate Study in Sociology: Human Services Planning & Admin.Page address: http://sbs.mnsu.edu/soccorr/graduateprogram/humanservices.html

 Students seeking admission to the Master of Science in Sociology: Human Services Planning and Administration program must meet the following requirements:

-- 18 semester credits or 24 quarter credits of courses in the social and behavioral sciences, including a research methods or statistics class.
+- 18 semester credits of courses in the social and behavioral sciences, including a research methods or statistics class.

 - A grade point average of 3.0 on a 4.0 scale for all undergraduate work.

 - Three letters of recommendation.
-Forms are available from the Department of Sociology and Corrections.
+Forms available from the Department of Sociology and Corrections.